-In Feb.
-2015, Akridge sold much of its Half Street stake to JGB and to Brandywine Realty Trust.
-JGB is planning two residential buildings for the south end while Akridge plans an office building for the north end.
+In 2015, Akridge sold its Half Street stake to JGB and to Brandywine Realty Trust.
+JGB is planning two residential buildings; no word yet from Brandywine.
 Until more is available, this page contains information on Akridge's plans for the site before the sale.

 - The same location, with the garage three years gone and the Fairgrounds container market in place.
 After Monument sued WMATA over the bidding process for the site, an out-of-court settlement was reached in June 2008 that gave Akridge the right to buy the bus garage and Monument the right to buy the parking lot across from the garage on Van Street.
 Both deals were closed in late August 2008, with Akridge paying $49.5 million for the bus garage site.

 March 2006 - This corner used to be home to the Good and Plenty Carryout.

 - The same location, where outdoor bar The Bullpen opened in 2009 and ran for three seasons before being replaced by the Fairgrounds